steamclock/steamclog-swift/README.md

 pod 'SteamcLog', :git => "git@github.com:steamclock/steamclog.git"
 ```

-Note: If your project is using Crashlytics, Fabric, or XCGLogger, you can remove those from the podfile, as they'll be imported as dependencies for SteamcLog.
+Note: If your project is using Sentry or XCGLogger, you can remove those from the podfile, as they'll be imported as dependencies for SteamcLog.

 In your AppDelegate (or a logging manager), set-up a global instance of SteamcLog: